-Fixed Rate Borrowings: As of December 31, 2022, approximately 53% of our debt portfolio is comprised of fixed rate debt.
-As our 5.50% Senior Notes due 2023, 6.00% Senior Notes due 2025, 7.125% Senior Notes due 2025, and 7.250% Senior Notes due 2028 were issued at fixed rates, interest expense would not be impacted by interest rate fluctuations.
+Fixed Rate Borrowings: As of December 31, 2023, approximately 53% of our debt portfolio comprises fixed rate debt.
+As our 6.00% Anixter Senior Notes due 2025, 7.125% Senior Notes due 2025, and 7.250% Senior Notes due 2028 were issued at fixed rates, interest expense would not be impacted by interest rate fluctuations.
 However, the fair value of our fixed rate debt will generally fluctuate with movements of interest rates, increasing in periods of declining rates of interest and declining in periods of increasing rates of interest.
 The fair value of our debt instruments with fixed interest rates is disclosed in Note 4, "Fair Value of Financial Instruments" of our Notes to Consolidated Financial Statements.

-Floating Rate Borrowings: Our variable rate borrowings are comprised of the Revolving Credit Facility, the Receivables Facility, and international lines of credit.
-The fair value of these debt instruments at December 31, 2022 approximated carrying value.
+Floating Rate Borrowings: Our variable rate borrowings comprise the Revolving Credit Facility, the Receivables Facility, and international lines of credit.
+The fair value of these debt instruments at December 31, 2023 approximated carrying value.
 We borrow under our Revolving Credit Facility and Receivables Facility for general corporate purposes, including working capital requirements and capital expenditures.
 As disclosed in Note 9, "Debt" of our Notes to Consolidated Financial Statements, these facilities were amended during 2022 to, among other things, replace the respective LIBOR-based interest rate options with SOFR-based interest rate options, including term SOFR and daily simple SOFR.
 The use of SOFR in place of LIBOR for such facilities has not had a material impact on our results from operations.
-A 100 basis point rise or decline in interest rates would result in an increase or decrease to interest expense of \$25.7 million under our current capital structure.
+A 100 basis point rise or decline in interest rates would result in an increase or decrease to interest expense of \$25.2 million under our current capital structure.